-The board of directors of the Issuer consists of six members re-elected at the general meeting on 27 March 2020 of the shareholders.
+The board of directors of the Issuer consists of six members.
+Robert Wagner, Kim Borau, Carsten Nøddebo Rasmussen, Anneli Adler and Kristina Alvendal were re-elected at the annual general meeting of the shareholders on 29 March 2021 and Johanna Norberg was elected at an extraordinary general meeting of the shareholders on 6 May 2021.

 Name Position Board member since

-Glenn Söderholm Chairman 2018
+Johanna Norberg Chairman 2021

 Robert Wagner Member 2018

 Kim Borau Member 2018

 Carsten Nøddebo Rasmussen Member 2017

 Anneli Adler Member 2019

 Kristina Alvendal Member 2020